What is ME/CFS?

 - Study (2016): https://journals.sagepub.com/doi/10.1177/1742395316644770

-In Germany, over 500,000 people were affected by ME/CFS in 2021 (source 1).
-This includes around 65,000 children and adolescents.
-Internationally, over 34 million people have ME/CFS (source 2).
-As a result of the pandemic, over 600,000 people are currently expected to be affected in Germany, as some of those affected by Long COVID will also develop ME/CFS.
-60-75% of all sufferers are unable to work, many of whom are house or bed bound.
+In Germany, over 620,000 people were affected by ME/CFS in 2023 (source 1).
+This includes approximately 80,000 children and adolescents.
+Internationally, over 42 million people have ME/CFS (source 2).
+As a result of the pandemic, the number of people affected in Germany is currently expected to rise further, as some of those affected by long Covid also develop ME/CFS.
+60-75% of all sufferers are unable to work, many of whom are housebound (source 3).

 Sources:

-2: Extrapolation based on the number of 500,000 people affected (Germany) and various international estimates, which assumed 17 million people affected by ME/CFS before the pandemic.
+2: Extrapolation based on the figure of 620,000 sufferers (Germany) and various international estimates that assumed 17 million ME/CFS sufferers before the pandemic.

 ME/CFS is one of the diseases with the lowest quality of life of all.
 In some cases, it is lower than in patients who have had a stroke, heart failure or cancer.
 Various studies have measured the lowest vitality and functionality scores of all chronic diseases in patients with ME/CFS (Source 1).
 Adults with ME/CFS currently have little prospect of improvement and reintegration into working life.
 The prognosis for children and adolescents is considered better.
 Long school absences are the rule.
 For most patients, participation in normal life with work, education, friends, sports, music, etc. is not possible (source 2, also for the following statements).